karamveerverma37/CarcinoHPVPred/README.md

 # CarcinoHPVPred

 - Standalone version of CarcinoHPVPred is consist of scripts and models written and tested with perl-5 and python-3.9.9.
-- It works with linux OS only.
+- CarcinoHPVPred also available as web-server at [http://test5.bicpu.edu.in/CarcinoHPVPred.php](http://test5.bicpu.edu.in/CarcinoHPVPred.php).
+The stand alone version works with linux OS only.
 - This tool can be used to predict the carcinogenic nature of new or already available HPV strains.
 This tool uses genomic information from two HPV core genes E2 and E6.

 ## Dependencies: